MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/3-Guided-project/7-Exercise 6.md

 1. Review the project directories and files using the Explorer in Visual Studio Code to familiarize yourself with the source code.

 ## Task 2: Integrate the Teams AI Library

+**Goal**: Add the Teams AI library to your project to enhance the bot's capabilities.

 1. In Visual Code, press ``Ctrl + ` `` to open the Terminal.
 1. In the Terminal, run the following command to install the required Teams AI library and axios packages.
 The axios package is a promise-based HTTP client that we will use in this exercise to call web APIs.